Truck Anatomy Explained: Key Parts and Functions of a Heavy Truck

 Innovation has only happened when people truly understand the function and purpose of something, enabling them to build on it and make it better.
 From the wheel to the cart to the horse carriage to the motor vehicles that we are familiar with today, we have been able to push the boundaries because we truly understand what they are and how they work.

-Fleetx, as an organization, is committed to helping fleet owners and truckers make the most of their journey, and their business by making a ecosystem around gps for trucks .
+Fleetx, as an organization, is committed to helping fleet owners and truckers make the most of their journey and their business by making an ecosystem around gps for trucks .
 And so, we wanted to put together some information about the various components of a truck and their functions.
 We hope this helps you in making more informed decisions when you buy or inspect your vehicle, so that it does exactly what you need it to do!

 The chassis is the structural skeleton of the truck and it is the part that the rest of the truck is laid on.
 It consists of two parallel beams and many crossmembers.
 It supports the axles, engine, cab, fuel tank and the batteries (if any) of the truck.

 Function: It is important to choose the right size chassis because it has an effect on the size and shape of the truck and ultimately, the fuel economy.
 If you choose a truck that is larger than you require, it will waste fuel.
-On the other hand, a chassis that is too small will increase chances of overloading and require more trips, plus expenses.
-The size and load of your cargo will also determine the axle placements, and the type of cargo body you can use.
+On the other hand, a chassis that is too small will increase the chances of overloading and require more trips, plus expenses.
+The size and load of your cargo will also determine the axle placements and the type of cargo body you can use.
 So make sure you take this part seriously!

 The cab is the closed space in which the driver is seated and can sometimes have a built-in sleeping compartment for long-distance truckers.
 There are a couple of designs that are used for these cabs: